hackmdio/codimd/public/docs/features.md

 > For more infomation, see [here](https://codemirror.net/demo/sublime.html).

 ## Auto-Complete:
-This editor provides full auto complete hints in markdown.
+This editor provides full auto-complete hints in markdown.
 - Emojis: type `:` to show hints.
 - Code blocks: type ` ``` ` and plus a character to show hint. <i hidden>```</i>
 - Headers: type `#` to show hint.